frey-eth/cepi-dapp/README.md

   - Blonkfi allows users to choose between fixed and variable interest rates.
 Fixed rates provide stability for borrowing costs, while variable rates can take advantage of market fluctuations
 - Diverse Collateral Options:
   - Blonkfi supports a wide variety of cryptocurrency assets as collateral, offering users more flexibility in their borrowing and lending choices.

+## Tech Stack

+#### Languages

+- HTML
+- CSS
+- TypeScript

+#### Frameworks/Libraries

+- **React.js:** Used for building user interfaces with a component-based architecture.
+- **Next.js:** A React framework that provides server-side rendering, static site generation, and other features to enhance performance and SEO.
+- **Tailwind CSS:** A utility-first CSS framework for rapidly building custom user interfaces.

 ## Installation